apache/beam/beam-site/documentation/programming-guide.md

 job that runs continuously, as the entire collection can never be available for processing at any one time.

-When performing an operation that groups elements in an unbounded `PCollection`, Beam requires a concept called **windowing** to divide a continuously updating data set into logical windows of finite size.
-Beam processes each window as a bundle, and processing continues as the data set is generated.
+Beam uses [windowing](#windowing) to divide a continuously updating unbounded `PCollection` into logical windows of finite size.
 These logical windows are determined by some characteristic associated with a data element, such as a **timestamp**.
+Aggregation transforms (such as `GroupByKey` and `Combine`) work on a per-window basis — as the data set is generated, they process each `PCollection` as a succession of these finite windows.

 #### 3.2.5.
 Element timestamps